-A new DIY hanging light fixture for the guest bedroom (and it’s 2 makeovers!).
+A DIY ceiling light update for the guest bedroom (that got 2 makeovers!).

 Now that the recessed lights were taken painted in the guest bedroom, it was time for the ceiling light to come down (the last one to go in this house…yay!).
 I looked at lots of different styles but all of the ones I really liked were expensive, so I decided to try to make my own.
 I had a rusty orb thingy (yes that is its technical name) that I bought last year for around $20.